UPDATED — April 9, 9:35 a.m. ET:

 What is legal?
 Nothing.
 Possession of an ounce or less of marijuana is a misdemeanor punishable with a 30 day sentence and a fine of $200.

 What’s next?
 House Minority Leader Todd Rutherford proposed legislation in 2013 and again in January 2014 that would fund an act passed in 1980 and allow doctor’s to prescribe medical marijuana.
 On March 6, Rutherford took it one step further and introduced a new medical marijuana bill, called “Put Patients First Act,” which would allow patients to have up to six marijuana plants and two ounces for medical use.
 A House subcommittee advanced a bill the same day introduced by Rep. Jenny Horne that would allow the use of cannabidiol for epilepsy treatment.
+On March 25, a Senate committee approved the bill, but added that the oil must first be approved by the Food and Drug Administration and be part of clinical trials.
+The measure will be considered next by the full Senate.

 What is legal?
 Nothing, and the state actually has fairly harsh laws with possession of as little as one gram punishable with a year in jail.